I love giving God a shout out for what He has done. We don’t do that nearly enough!

 You may have seen the acronym GRACE as God’s Riches At Christ’s Expense.
 Grace is also God’s unmerited favor, or God doing for us what we cannot.

-I find grace overflowing in God’s love, joy, peace, blessings, mercy, power, provision, protection, and wisdom.
+I find grace overflowing with God’s love, joy, peace, blessings, mercy, power, provision, protection, and wisdom.
 Thank You, Jesus!

 Where did I find God’s love and favor—His abundant grace—this week?